smiegles/subdomainDB/README.md

 # SubdomainDB

-DNSDB is a simple self-hosted API that allows you to maintain your own subdomain database.
+SubdomainDB is a simple self-hosted API that allows you to maintain your own subdomain database.
 Don't run this on an unauthenticated environment.
 For now there is no authentication implemented.

 ### How to launch